 How much can be awarded: Up to $5,000.

-Partners: The Mini Grant Program is supported by a partnership with the National Oceanic and Atmospheric Administration (NOAA) Chesapeake Bay Watershed Education and Training Program (B-WET) and the Community Foundation of Anne Arundel County.
+Partners: The Mini Grant Program is supported by a partnership with the National Oceanic and Atmospheric Administration (NOAA) Chesapeake Bay Watershed Education and Training Program (B-WET).

-Applicants will be required to complete and upload a narrative form depending on their type of request:
+Applicants will be required to complete and upload a narrative document: Required narrative questions can be found in the RFP.

 Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
 If you have questions regarding the application process, please contact this program’s grant manager, Emily Stransky at 410-974-2941 ext.
-101.
+101 or EStransky@cbtrust.org.

 Educator’s Guide to the Meaningful Watershed Educational Experience: For assistance constructing a robust MWEE, please review the Educator’s Guide to the MWEE.